ACM20121 Certificate II In

 Course outline

-• attend AVT Ascot, 1 day per week for all classes and practical training, plus
+• Attend Landsdale Farm in Darch, WA 1 day per week from 8:00am – 3:00pm for classes and practical training, and

-If you are not Perth-based or are unable to attend our Ascot Campus for weekly classes and practical training, we highly recommend our online course option: ACM20121 Certificate II in Animal Care (Online)
+If you are not Perth-based or are unable to attend Landsdale Farm for weekly classes and practical training, we highly recommend our online course option: ACM20121 Certificate II in Animal Care (Online)

 Students must:

-• bring a laptop on-campus each week to complete online assessments
+• Bring a laptop on-site each week to complete online assessments

 Credit transfers

-Students with eligible credit transfers may apply; however, due to the course delivery format, 100% attendance is required for on-campus training days and therefore full course fees will apply.
+Students with eligible credit transfers may apply; however, due to the course delivery format, 100% attendance is required for on-site training days.

 You will be required to wear: